- Sea Cloud

 This itinerary is subject to change.
 ExpeditionTrips.com is not responsible for itinerary changes.

-Optional Extensions: Please contact your Program Manager for details about the pre-voyage extensions in Athens.
+Optional Extensions: Please contact ExpeditionTrips for details about extensions in Malta and Athens.

-Air transportation; extensions; passport, visa, immigration fees, scuba diving; meals not indicated; travel protection plan; items of a personal nature, such as alcoholic beverages, internet access, and laundry.
-Gratuities to ship's crew are at your discretion.
+Air transportation; extensions; passport, visa, and immigration fees; some meals; baggage/accident/travel protection plan; items of a personal nature, such as alcoholic beverages, email, and laundry; gratuities to ship's crew at your discretion.